How to Use Crazy Egg

 After you test finishes running, you can start the data analysis.
 Crazy Egg provides several different ways to look at your usage patterns, including a heat map view, a list of click data, and the ability to filter the results by referrer, time to click, etc. The data you see will help you make immediate, data-driven design changes based on your research questions.
 It may also raise additional questions that you can explore using other usability methods, such as interviews or usability studies.

-The first time you run a Crazy Egg study, please set up an hour with Wendy to go through the data together.
-She will help orient you to what you are seeing and make some recommendations for changes you may want to make based on the data.
+The first time you run a Crazy Egg study, please set up an hour with the Usability Coordinator to go through the data together.
+They will help orient you to what you are seeing and make some recommendations for changes you may want to make based on the data.

 You may want to consider writing up a one-page report on your findings and recommendations to share with your stakeholders.
-If you write a report, please send a copy to Wendy as well (Wendy collects EERE usability study materials and reports so other programs can use them as models).
+If you write a report, please send a copy to the Web Usability Coordinator as well (who collects EERE usability study materials and reports so other programs can use them as models).

-In some cases, you may want to retest your pages after you make changes; if so, please contact Wendy and she will set up a new test for you.
+In some cases, you may want to retest your pages after you make changes; if so, please contact the Usability Coordinator who will set up a new test for you.

 Remove Crazy Egg code from your pages